Alfred Pennyworth: The New 52

-During the Batman: Endgame arc, the Joker broke into the Batcave, and during a confrontation with Alfred, cut off Alfred's right hand.
-Julia confirms to Bruce later in the issue that Alfred survived the encounter and is in a stable condition.
+During the Batman: Endgame arc, the Joker breaks into the Batcave, and cuts off Alfred's right hand.

 Following the death of Bruce Wayne, Julia says that with current medical technology, they can have Alfred's hand reattached without any complications.
 However Alfred refuses, stating that with Bruce dead, he no longer has need of it as he has no one left to serve.

-Even with the loss of Bruce as Batman, Alfred still assists the Batman Family in the Batcave along with Julia.
+Even with the loss of Bruce as Batman, Alfred still assists the Batman Family in the Batcave, along with Julia.
 After Bruce is discovered to be alive but with no memory of who he is or of his life as Batman, Alfred tells Bruce everything that had happened in his life up to the point of the creation of Batman, but accepts Bruce's request not to learn any more.
-Alfred did this so that, after years of service to the people of Gotham and the world, Bruce could finally accept his reward of a life without pain and the burning desire to be Batman, allowing his life as Bruce Wayne to finally begin.

 However, when the new villain Mr. Bloom launches a mass attack that apparently kills Jim Gordon—the new Batman—the amnesic Bruce pieces together enough information to deduce that he was once Batman, and convinces Alfred to subject him to a machine that will theoretically download all of his memories as Batman into his mind.

-Bruce's original plan was for the machine to be used to create a series of clones of himself that could be programmed to continue his mission, but although the process failed because simulations confirmed that the human mind could not handle Batman's trauma, Bruce comes through the process by having Alfred take him to the point of brain-death and then download his memories onto his blank brain.
-With his master restored, Alfred's hand is subsequently reattached, Bruce joking that they used a random hand from the reserves rather than keeping Alfred's hand on ice all this time.
+With his master restored, Alfred's hand is subsequently reattached.